elias-gailberger/mush/README.md

 #### Your support for non-ASCII characters is awful and you need to die.
 I know.

-#### This damned thing won't work, and I would like to bestow curses and hate mail upon you!
+#### This damn thing won't work, and I would like to bestow curses and hate mail upon you!
 elias.gailberger@gmail.com
 You might get into my spam folder, but if not, I'll read it and probably respond.

 ¹If this subset of your music library is non-empty, be sure to send me samples.

 ²This is a more realistic use case - the intersection between the "instrumental" and "rhythm" tags is exactly the kind of background music I use for work a lot.

 ³I typo this word all the time.

 ⁴Obligatory reference: http://xkcd.com/400/